jymeraz/Intro-to-Java/README.md

 backwards: Prints the number of lines in a file backwards down to 1.

+box: Prints a # box around a user inputted word.

 challenge: Using nexted for loops to print numbers.

 challenge4: Using a for-loop to check if a word is a palindrome.